E4S-Project/e4s-alc/docs/quickstart.rst

    name = e4s-alc
    backend = singularity

-When initialising **e4s-alc**, it will check for an installation of the desired backend on the local system, which is needed to create an image towards that backend.
+When initializing **e4s-alc**, it will check for an installation of the desired backend on the local system, which is needed to create an image towards that backend.

 .. admonition:: Default